Skip to content

 7. AMD GPU Kernel Module

-8. Creates /etc/modprobe.d/amdgpu-bc250.conf:
+8. May create /etc/modprobe.d/amdgpu-bc250.conf:

 options amdgpu sg_display=0

-9. Only required for kernels < 6.10, safe to keep
+9. Only required for kernels < 6.10, harmless to keep on modern kernels

 10. Temperature Sensors